multiverseweb/CodeIt/README.md

 - Code Conversion and Integration:
 > Quickly convert the default / boilerplate code provided by `coding platforms like Leetcode` to a more useful and executable code in one click!
+>
 > It reduces repetitive tasks, manual mistakes and saves time.

 - Code Obfuscation:
 > Make your code harder to read and understand but still executable.
-It adds an extra layer of security, protecting your code from plagiarism.
+It adds an `extra layer of security`, protecting your code from plagiarism.
+>
 > This feature is of great importance when you're working on innovative projects.

 - File Naming with Extensions:
-> Follow a fixed file naming convention, which helps reducing the overhead of manual file management.
+> Follow a fixed `file naming convention`, which helps reducing the overhead of manual file management.
+>
 > It is useful for the developers working on large and collaborative projects.
 >
->  `directoryName/questionNumber-question-title.extention`
+>  ```directoryName/questionNumber-question-title.extention```

 - Time Complexity Analyzer:
 > Understand how fast your code runs and optimize it for better performance.
 CodeIt also visualises the time complexity on a line-chart for better understanding.